Growth by age

 Learn More

 Your little one may be attending nursery or school and you may have started noticing some signs that perhaps your child is not growing as they should.
-Have you started to notice that perhaps your child is not as tall as other children of the same age?
+Have you started to notice that perhaps your child is not as tall as other children at the same age?
 Are they shorter than a younger sibling, or a sibling when they were the same age?

 As a reference, from 4 years of age to puberty, their growth slows to about 5 cm per year.